Mangar Bani

-Mangar Bani, a paleolithic archaeological site and sacred grove hill forest next to the Mangar village on Delhi-Haryana border,which is dominated by Gurjar community;is in the South Delhi Ridge of Aravalli mountain range in Faridabad tehsil of Faridabad district in the Indian state of Haryana.
-It lies, immediate south of India's national capital Delhi, within NCR.This whole area is dominated by Gurjar Community.
+Mangar Bani is a Paleolithic archaeological site and sacred grove hill forest next to the Mangar village on Delhi-Haryana border.
+It lies in the South Delhi Ridge of Aravalli mountain range in Faridabad tehsil of Faridabad district in the Indian state of Haryana.
+It is to the immediate south of India's national capital Delhi, within the NCR.

-It is Indian subcontinent's largest neolithic South Asian Stone Age site and tool making factory dating back to 100,000 years Before Present (BP), first ever such site with cave painting in Aravalli range dating back to 20,000-40,000 BP, making it the oldest human habitation discovered in Haryana and Delhi NCR.
+Mangar Bani is the Indian subcontinent's largest neolithic tool making site dating back to 100,000 years Before Present (BP).
+It is also the first ever site discovered in the Aravalli range containing cave paintings, which date back to 20,000-40,000 BP.
+This makes it the oldest human habitation discovered in Haryana and Delhi NCR.